7mind/blog/role-based-repositories.md

 Good points of monorepo layout are:

 1. **Coherence**: you always have coherent codebase which represents all your work.
-   You may build all the components of your product together and had good guarantees of their compatibility.
+   You may build all the product components together and have good guarantees of their compatibility.
-   When you make a change and your build finishes your are fine, you don't have to modify and test any other repository/component which may be affected by your change, you may always
+   When you make a change and your build finishes your are fine, you don't have to modify and test any other repository/component which may be affected by the change, you may always perform any global operations globally with a single command and be sure that there will be no discrepancies between expected and actual codebase state.
 2. **Cheap workflows**: you may use just one CI job, you can easily release and deploy your components together, you may easily refactor the code.